Online Membership renewals and gifts – bookmark this page for January!

 At the conference, we present Laura’s Legacy Award to notable figures in the Laura Ingalls Wilder community who have contributed significantly to preserving Laura’s legacy.

 LIWLRA is an official 501(c)3 nonprofit organization.
 Our executive board members hail from all over the country, and members of the association come from all over the world.
-Membership dues are annual and anyone can join.
+Membership runs January 1st – December 31st each year and anyone can join at any time.

 The Laura Ingalls Wilder Legacy and Research Association is the only group in the world that uniformly supports all of Laura’s homesites.
 We donated $1,000 in 2013, and again in 2016, to the Laura Ingalls Wilder Historic Home and Museum in Mansfield, Missouri, and we also donated $1,000 to the Laura Ingalls Wilder Memorial Society in De Smet, South Dakota in 2016.
 In 2017, we made significant donations to Almanzo and Laura Ingalls Wilder Association/Almanzo Wilder Farm (Malone, NY), Laura Ingalls Wilder Park and Museum (Burr Oak, IA), Little House on the Prairie Museum (Independence, KS), Laura Ingalls Wilder Museum (Pepin, WI), and the Laura Ingalls Wilder Museum and Tourist Center (Walnut Grove, MN).